camunda/camunda-docs/docs/self-managed/concepts/multi-region/dual-region.md

 1. **Temporary recovery:** Follow the [operational procedure for temporary recovery](./../../operational-guides/multi-region/dual-region-ops.md#failover) to restore functionality and unblock the workflow engine.
 2. **Traffic rerouting:** Reroute traffic to the passive region, which will now become the new active region.
 3. **Data and task management:** Due to the loss of data in Operate and Tasklist:
-   1. Reassign any uncompleted tasks in the Tasklist.
+   1. Reassign any uncompleted tasks in the lost region's Tasklist.
    2. Recreate batch operations in Operate.
 4. **Permanent region setup:** In case of permanent/complete region loss, follow the [operational procedure to create a new permanent region](./../../operational-guides/multi-region/dual-region-ops.md#failback) that will become your new passive region.